 1. Workflow Mismatch

 The sepsis predictor generates alerts every 15 minutes.
 But you're seeing 30 patients on rounds.
 The alert pops up.
 You're in the middle of a family conversation.
-You dismiss it.
-It pops up again.
-You dismiss it again.
-Within a week, you've trained yourself to ignore it entirely.
+You don't see it because you are talking with the family.
+When you are done with that, you log into the EHR to document the decisions made.
+It pops up again and you immediately dismiss it because you don't want to lose your train of thought on the dicussion you just had with the family.
+Then you get a page about another patient so you quickly dismiss the alert because you need to address this other urgent matter.
+Within a week, you've trained yourself to ignore the alerts entirely.

 The problem: The AI wasn't designed around your workflow—it was bolted onto it.